 Use our Safety News RSS Feed on your desktop or website.
 Our safety news feed is updated hourly.

-- Foresight on new and emerging occupational safety and health risks associated with digitalisation by 2025
+- Foresight on new and emerging OSH risks associated with digitalisation by 2025 - Romania

 We have aggregated the safety news from the Health and Safety Executive (UK) and the European Agency for Safety and Health at Work (EU).

 If you have a news item you would like to tell us about, please contact our safety news administrator by email at email@example.com.
 Don’t forget to contact the relevant authorities first, if you have a concern about the health and safety if any situation.